Cumulo-pro/Cumulo-Front-Chain/check_End-Points/README.md

 - The checker queries `/cosmos/auth/v1beta1/bech32` - confirm this path is exposed
 - Some API nodes only expose selected endpoints
 - Verify: `curl https://api.example.com/cosmos/auth/v1beta1/bech32`

+### A chain shows an empty list (0 endpoints) instead of expected results

+This almost always means the chain's validators JSON file (e.g. `validators_testnet.json`) has a syntax error - a single malformed entry breaks the parse for **the entire file**, not just that one validator.
+All checkers hit the same GitHub file, so this affects every region simultaneously.

+- Symptom before V4.1: the chain silently returns `[]` - looks like "no validators configured", not "broken config".
+- Symptom from V4.1 onward: a single `⚠️ Config Error` row appears with the parser's error message in its tooltip/detail.
+- Fix: validate the file before committing - `python -m json.tool file.json` or `jq empty file.json` locally, or paste into any online JSON validator.
+A missing `:` or trailing comma is enough to take down the whole chain's dashboard.

 ### Reliability shows 0% for a new endpoint